RatkoFri/RS/MPU9250/7_exercise.md

 ## I2C in reading register

 The I2C device can have more than one register that can be read.
-If we want to read a specific register in I2C device, we need to do the following:
+To read a specific register in I2C device, we need to do the following:

 1. Address the I2C device
 2. Send the address of the required register

-During the following reading of the I2C device, the microcontroller will receive the value of the required register.
+In the following read of the I2C device, the microcontroller will receive the value of the required register.

-The following example illustrates the reading of register block (size NO_BYTE) from address 40:
+The following example illustrates the reading of register block of size NO_BYTE from address 40: